-Students may graduate from the university with a degree in their major field plus a separate degree in Honors, which they receive, along with a distinctive medallion bearing the President's seal, during the University Honors Program commencement ceremony.
+Students may graduate from the university with a degree in their major field plus a separate degree in Honors, which they receive, along with a distinctive medallion bearing the President's seal, during the Honors College commencement ceremony.

 |Honors Quads D and E|